SeanFromIT/studentloanbilltracker/USCongress.md

 Status: 2/9/2018 - Passed the House Committee on Education and the Workforce and placed on the Union Calendar for floor vote consideration.

+**<a id="hr2042" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr2042">H.R.
+2042 (Access to Frontline Health Care Act of 2017)</a>** -
+Would establish a federal student loan repayment program for "frontline" healthcare providers in areas of healthcare scarcity who commit for two years.
+Frontline care services include services in the fields of surgery, optometry, physical therapy, pharmacies, public health, dietetics, occupational therapy, pediatrics, and medical technology.

+Status: 4/7/2017 - Referred to Subcommittee on Health of the House Committee on Energy and Commerce.

 **<a id="hr1937" target="_blank" href="https://www.popvox.com/us/federal/bills/115/hr1937">H.R.
 1937 (Student Security Act of 2017)</a>** -
 Would allow you up to $99,000 in immediate federal student loan forgiveness in return for delaying your collection of social security benefits for up to 15 years, in $550 per month credits.
 The forgiveness would not be taxable.
 Theoretically, this could allow you to turn your federal student loan payment into private market retirement savings which may or may not be more than the forgone social security benefits.